facebook/ristretto255-js/README.md

 Overview
 --------

-This project gives a highlevel Javascript API for operations in [Ristretto255](https://ristretto.group/) prime-order group.
-Ristretto255 group enjoys the speed and safety of Curve25519 while also being prime-order, so that cryptographic protocols using it not need to worry about the cofactor-related attacks.
+This project gives a high-level JavaScript API for operations in the [ristretto255](https://ristretto.group/) prime-order group.
+The ristretto255 group enjoys the speed and safety of Curve25519 while also being prime-order, so that cryptographic protocols using it not need to worry about  cofactor-related attacks.

 There are multiple useful files in the repository:

-* `ristretto.js` contains a well documented javascript code exporting function that provide operations over the prim-order group ristretto255 as well as operations over the scalars for that group,
+* `ristretto.js` contains a well documented javascript code exporting function that provide operations over the prime-order group ristretto255 as well as operations over the scalars for that group,

 * `ristretto.min.js` is a minified variant of `ristretto.js` identical to it in functionality, this file is ship-ready,

 * `ristretto.benchmarks.html` shows an example of usage for all the exported functions, this file from whitin the cloned repo can be opened in the browser to check the speed and browser compatibility.

 Installation
 ------------

 TODO

-`yarn`

-To build `ristretto.min.js` run: `yarn build`
-To execute the tests, run: `yarn test`

 Usage
 -----

 The implementation `ristretto.js` exports the following set of arithmetic operations.

 ##### Operations over a prime order group (ristretto255) of order L

 The inputs to all the functions should be valid ristretto255 elements (this can be checked with ristretto.is_valid_point() -> 0/1), otherwise the behavior is unpredicted and functions may throw exceptions.

 All ristretto255 elements are stored in the serialized format as 32-elements byte arrays (of type Uint8Array(32)).

 * **is_valid(P)**: return 0 or 1
 * **from_hash(h)**: return P instantiated from Uint8Array(64) such as the output of SHA512
 * **random()**: returns a random element of ristretto255
 * **add(P, Q)**: return P + Q
 * **sub(P, Q)**: return P - Q